danepedersenAWG/barebones-liferay-v2/README.md

 ### A barebones liferay project to get you started with creating modules in liferay.

 # Getting Started
-1. clone this repo with `git clone https://github.com/pedersendane/barebones-liferay-project.git` or open a new project from source control.
+1. clone this repo with `git clone https://github.com/danepedersenAWG/barebones-liferay-v2.git`
-2. run `./gradlew clean distBundle`
 3. go to "add configuration" in the top right
 4. select liferay server and point it at `build/dist/tomcat` server
 5. run server and fill in config page